arkaprovo02/HackNCare/README.md

 ## *2. Description :thinking:*
   - 1. Home Page<br/>

-  The above link shows the main website of WeCare.
+  The above link shows the main website of HackNCare.
 The website shows all our services and principles and you can register here as well as download our application from here.

   - 2. For exercise model